swcarpentry/shell-novice/01-filedir.md

 > ## Many ways to do the same thing - absolute vs relative paths {.challenge}
 >
-> For a hypothetical filesystem location of `/Users/amanda/data/`,
+> Starting from a filesystem location of `/Users/amanda/data/`,
-> select each of the below commands that Amanda could use to navigate to her home directory,
+> which of the following commands could Amanda use to navigate to her home directory,
-> which is `Users/amanda`.
+> which is `/Users/amanda`?
 >
 >1.  `cd .`
 >2.  `cd /`